-- Business Continuity.
+- Same Business Operations.
 LLC domestication avoids disrupting business operations.
 The domesticated LLC continues to operate in the same way as the original LLC.
 There is no need to move employees, transfer licenses or other assets, or change business contracts.

 - Same Bank Accounts.
 LLC domestication can avoid the need to open new bank accounts.
 Although the LLC may want to notify the bank of the change, the LLC can usually continue to use the same bank accounts and operations.

 - Same Taxpayer.
 The LLC continues to be treated the same for tax purposes.
 It may continue to use its employer identification number and file taxes as it did before the domestication.

 - Same Contracts.
 The LLC may continue its existing relations with its employees, investors, and vendors.
 There is usually no need to update or assign contracts to a new business entity.